-It’s apple picking season right now in Pozieres, just outside of Stanthorpe, QLD.
-While there has been no notable cooling of the weather, the apple trees know it is Autumn and picking is getting started at the local farms.
-I have harvested all of my fruit, except the olives and while it is hot, sweaty work, I don’t have that many trees, so it was doen in no time.
+It’s the apple-picking season right now in Pozieres, just outside of Stanthorpe, QLD.
+While there has been no notable cooling of the weather, the apple trees know it is Autumn, and picking is getting started at the local farms.
+I have harvested all of my fruit except the olives, and while it is hot, sweaty work, I don’t have that many trees, so it was done in no time.

 Solution No.1.
 Dehydrator to the rescue.